jeffreycwitt/pl339/docs/10-beyond-the-book.md

 What if we confined ourselves to a novel, is there a distinct notion of reading here?
 </div>

 Even here it seems like, in addition to regular "reading", I could "skim" read.
-And both of these activity of reading are enabled or hindered through the design of the human interface.
+And both of these activity of reading are enabled or hindered through the design of the user interface.

 For example: imagine a book that only allowed you to read "sentence by sentence".
 This would be a medium (or a "user interface") that would make "skim reading" very difficult.